rydmike/squircle_study/README.md

 The performance impact of using **any** other shape than **RoundedRectangleBorder** has been mentioned, at least Tweet comments.
 They typically mention the **FigmaSquircle**, even for just the SDK **ContinuousRectangleBorder**, but even more so for the `figma_squircle`.
 The **performance impact** of the shapes should be studied further.
 See **Appendix A**, at the end of the study report for more info.

 All studied shapes do not have an outline border option.
 Some may not implement linear interpolation correctly, and probably none of them implement shape transform from one `ShapeBorder` to another Flutter SDK `ShapeBorder`, like most Flutter SDK `ShapeBorder`s do.
 A proper Flutter iOS squircle shape should do all of these things correctly.
+The studied shapes that can draw an outline, all except **SquircleBorder PR** and **SquircleStadiumBorder PR** that never had any border option, seem to produce varying results concerning how thick the border visually appears to be at same thickness values.
+Might be an idea to look into why.
+The key part is of course that an official Squricle should use same principle as current Flutter `OutlinedBorder` shapes.

 ### TODOs